Philadelphia Bike Laws

 - Bicycles are entitled to ride in the middle of the lane.
 You do not have to hug the shoulder.

 - In order to pass a bicycle, a vehicle must be able to give the bicyclist 4 feet of clearance before passing.
-Drivers may cross the yellow line in order to do so.
+Drivers may cross the double-yellow line in order to do so.

 - Bicycles can be ridden on any city street, including streets without bike lanes or sharrows.